 This clinical experience is designed to introduce the student to the practice of physical therapy through interaction in the health care environment.
-The course entails on-going communication between the clinical instructor, students, and course coordinator.
+The course entails on-going communication between the clinical instructor, the student, and the course coordinator.
 Upon completion, students should be able to safely and effectively apply procedures and techniques previously attained in the classroom.
 CORE.